Skip to main content

 Jean-Michel Jarre used the Fairlight CMI extensively in the 1980s, particularly in his album Zoolook, where he explored unique digital textures.
 The instrument’s ability to sample and transform real-world sounds enabled Jarre to blend organic and electronic elements in innovative ways.

-– Fairlight CMI –
+Fairlight CMI

 Despite its high cost, the Fairlight CMI became an iconic tool in electronic music, used by pioneers like Jarre to shape the sound of modern music production.

-Visit the Instruments page now!
+Visit the Instruments page.

 Curious to explore all of Jean-Michel Jarre’s released albums?